These cards make the conversations you’ve been avoiding feel natural, safe, and actually productive.

 of teens report being "almost constantly" online - up from just 24% in 2015.
 Almost double in 10 years.

-of parents say their teen is often or always distracted by their phone during any conversations.
+of parents say their teen is often or always distracted by their phone during any parent-led conversations.

-Today's teens spend 1 hour LESS per day in face-to-face interaction than teens in the 1980s.
+Today's teens are spending 1 hour LESS per day in face-to-face interaction than teens in the 1980s.

 Research shows that just one meaningful conversation per day increases happiness and reduces stress.